Daniel68191/cgi-25-26/doc/prjs/project2-en.md

 - The tank must consist of a cabin and a base.
 - The tank base should have 12 wheels, which can turn depending on the movement applied to the tank (commands ‘q’ and ‘e’)
-- In total, the car should have a minimum of 10 primitives.
+- In total, the tank should have a minimum of 10 primitives.
 The example shown contains many more...

-There are three options for implementing the car design (this does not apply to the floor design)
+There are two options for implementing the tank design (this does not apply to the floor design):

 1. After drawing/building the scene graph on paper, generate the corresponding code, as done in the labs and in the examples from the lectures.
 2. After drawing/constructing the graph on paper, create a JavaScript object, in a tree like structure, that represents that same graph and implement a function capable of scanning it and drawing the primitives.
+You can also load a JSON file and use it to create your tree like structure for the scene.
+It is also advisable to allow the existence of sub-graphs when loading data from a JSON file.

 For option 2, the following types of nodes should be considered:
-a) internal branch/node with transformations and descendants
+a) internal branch/node with transformations and descendants.
-b) terminal branch/node with transformations and a primitive
+b) terminal branch/node with transformations and a primitive.

 The organization of the transformations in a node will need adhere to the following convention: